|

 consider a vertical ancestor chart which is presented in landscape

 format.
-Here are some examples of pedigree charts.
+Here are some examples of bow tie

 charts.